 Each of these statements is supported by Key Risk Indicators for detailed monitoring which are regularly reviewed and escalated through the governance structure.
 Key Risk Indicator thresholds are set at levels at which they are intended to be triggered when the risk level nears the tolerance, this ensures that sufficient remedial actions are put in place to ensure Arch responds early to heightened risks.
-Risk appetites are reviewed, at a minimum, annually by the Board Risk Committee to ensure the Company has full oversight of its risks.
+Risk appetites are reviewed, at a minimum, annually, at a minimum, by the Board Risk Committee, and approved by the Board, to ensure the Company has full oversight of its risks.